-- You must politely decline and/or return the gift with an explanation that Huntington policy does not permit you to accept such gift. - If you cannot return it, (1) give it to the Conduct Risk Office for handling, (2) donate it to a charity or (3) share it with others in your department (with no one person receiving more than \$200 in value) and let the Conduct Risk Office know.
+- You must politely decline and return the gift. - If you cannot return it, (1) give it to the Conduct Risk Office for handling, (2) donate it to a charity or (3) share it with others in your department (with no one person receiving more than \$200 in value) and let the Conduct Risk Office know.